balllapp/site/versions/index.md

 - Fixed the scan QR code feature not working for older phones.

 ### v2.11
-- Made the 'transfer between phones' feature using a QR code! (uses firebase)
+- Made the 'transfer between phones' feature using a QR code!
 - Added new fragment: scan fragment.
 Allows the user to scan QR codes.
 - Fixed 🐞s.

 ### v2.10
 - Connected the app to Firebase!
-Using the Realtime Database feature.
-- Created a helper class to use the database.

 ### v2.09
 - Fixed: When 'mark all as read' is clicked, the app crashes.